mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 * Extract data from images ( in JPG, JPEG, BMP, and PNG formats) in bulk and map data to an entity
 * Extract data from a single-page PDF document
-* Train a model using samples by marking specific areas in images
+* Train a model using sample images by marking specific areas in images
 * Support [Mendix SSO](/appstore/modules/mendix-sso/)

 ### 1.3 Limitation